mael-bomane/earn-bot/README.md

 $ npx prisma db push # development only, creates tables in the local database

-$ npx prisma db push # development only, seed database with dummy data
+$ npx prisma db seed # development only, seed database with dummy data using src/prisma/seed.ts
 ```

 ### Database

-This project expects a `DATABASE_URL` for `Mysql` using the format `mysql://user:password@host:port/database`
+This project expects a `DATABASE_URL` environment variable for `Mysql` with this format : `mysql://user:password@host:port/database`

 `docker-compose.yaml` convinience to spin up `MySQL` database and `phpMyAdmin` dashboard on localhost.